meng-ucalgary/seng-637-assignment-3/Assignment3-ReportTemplate.md

 1. This assignment has given us a great opportunity in learning how to make sure the test cases we write are complete and cover most of the source code effectively.

+2. This assignment gave us a chance to review our assignment 2 work and see how well we did with black box testing

-2. EclEmma was used as the code coverage tool, which is already available Eclipse as an installed plugin.
+3. EclEmma was used as the code coverage tool, which is already available Eclipse as an installed plugin.

-3. The assignment description document [`Assignment3.md`](Assignment3.md) is very detailed and comprehensive, and it was easy to follow.
+4. The assignment description document [`Assignment3.md`](Assignment3.md) is very detailed and comprehensive, and it was easy to follow.

 ## Contributors